 Major Performing Medium.
 Sixteen semester hours of MUP 127 Studio Instruction and 16 semester hours of MUP 327 Studio Instruction are required to attain a proficiency level necessary to meet the graduation recital requirements.
-A half recital (MUP 495 Performance) and a full recital (MUP 496 Performance) are required.
+A half recital (MUP 495 Performance) and a full recital (MUP 496 Performance) are also required.

 Ensemble.
-Eight semester hours of ensemble within a minimum of six different semesters are required, including two semesters of accompanying and two semesters of chamber music.
+Eight semester hours of ensemble are required within a minimum of six different semesters.
+Four of the eight semester hours must be MUP 379 Chamber Music Ensembles: Guitar.